menacit/virt_base_course/12-confidential_hw_virt.md

 - Still early days, lacking support in virtualisation software stack
 - Current state of verified boot is quite bad, especially in Linux distributions
 - Requires trust in a proprietary black box
-- Several vulnerabilities have been identified
+- Several vulnerabilities have been identified, breaking the promise

 ![bg right:30%](images/12-broken_cpu.jpg)